 The members of our Board of Directors receive reimbursement for expenses incurred in attending Board meetings and for any other direct expenses they incur while providing us service to at the request of our CEO.
 Expenses are reimbursed at actual cost and at the IRS approved reimbursement rate for mileage.
-Members of our Board receive no other compensation from WIF and are paid no salary, fee or stipend for their services as a Board member, with the exception of the CEO.
-The Secretary and Assistant Secretary officers who also serve as members of our Board of Directors receive no remuneration of any kind for their services to us, other than the reimbursement for expenses incurred in providing service to us as detailed in the paragraph above.
+Except for the CEO, who is paid a salary by WIF for his services as CEO, members of our Board receive no other compensation from WIF and are paid no salary, fee or stipend for their services as a Board member.

-Our CEO, who serves ex-officio as Chairman of our Board of Directors and President, was appointed by the Board of Directors as CEO to oversee our day-to-day operations and management and to employ, oversee and manage our office staff.
-During our fiscal year ended August 31, 2023, we paid salary and other compensation and benefits to our executive officers of \$1,846,621 in the aggregate.
-For the current fiscal year ending August 31, 2024, we expect to pay salary and other compensation and benefits to our executive officers of approximately \$2,650,667 in the aggregate.
+Our CEO, who was also elected to serve as Chairman of our Board of Directors, was appointed by the Board of Directors as CEO to oversee our day-to-day operations and management and to employ, oversee and manage our office staff.
+During our fiscal year ended August 31, 2024, we paid salary and other compensation and benefits to our executive officers of \$1,911,458 in the aggregate.
+For the current fiscal year ending August 31, 2025, we expect to pay salary and other compensation and benefits to our executive officers of approximately \$2,123,000 in the aggregate.
 Although our officers receive a salary and other compensation and benefits for their services as our employees, they do not receive any commissions, discounts or other forms of remuneration in connection with the facilitation and placement of the Investments.